automotive-grade-linux/docs-agl/docs/sec-blueprint/07-system-hardening.md

     b.
 If no upgrades were processed: then the Secure Loader will pass control back to the Stage 2 boot process for further processing

-1. The Stage 2 boot process will continue with the boot process, by performing a verification of the kernel image prior to the load of that image
+6. The Stage 2 boot process will continue with the boot process, by performing a verification of the kernel image prior to the load of that image

     a.
 If the kernel image verification fails, the Stage 2 boot loader will not boot

-1. The Stage 2 boot loader will load the successfully verified kernel and boot the linux OS
+8. The Stage 2 boot loader will load the successfully verified kernel and boot the linux OS

-1. The booted Linux OS will perform the normal Linux init sequence
+9. The booted Linux OS will perform the normal Linux init sequence

-1. The Linux init process will start the required applications and services as described in the init process and present on the rootfs.
+10. The Linux init process will start the required applications and services as described in the init process and present on the rootfs.

-## Requirements
+# Requirements

-  For the purposes of reference and explanation, we are providing guidance on how to configure an embedded device that runs with a linux 3.
-10.17 Linux kernel, and includes the use of U-Boot as the *Stage 2* These requirements must still be met by manufacturers that opt to build using an alternative version of the Linux kernel.
+  For the purposes of reference and explanation, we are providing guidance on how to configure an embedded device that runs with a 3.10.17 Linux kernel, and includes the use of U-Boot as the *Stage 2* These requirements must still be met by manufacturers that opt to build using an alternative version of the Linux kernel.